Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

 > [!NOTE] Intro:
 > The static part of the Relational Model creates the tables, relations between them, what to do when something related changes and static constraints.

 This note will define the concepts and rules needed to create a **theoretical model**.
-All the tools needed to then implement this model will be gathered at: [[1739554013 - SQL Relational Model Implementation|SQL Relational Model Implementation]]

 > [!example] Naming convention: